 Credit risk is the risk of financial loss resulting from a counterparty's failure to discharge an obligation.
-The Company may be, from time to time, exposed to credit risk associated with its securities lending program with its custodian, RBC Investor Services Trust, as its lending agent.
-The Company may also be, from time to time, exposed to counterparty risk associated with forward foreign currency contracts.
-The Company reviews the credit worthiness of the counterparties on an ongoing basis.

-The Company had exposure to securities lending arrangements at December 31, 2012 of approximately \$14,651,000 (2011 - \$nil).
-At December 31, 2012, the Company was exposed to \$nil (2011 - \$12,000) of receivables relating to the positive fair value of forward foreign currency contracts.
+The Company, from time to time, is exposed to credit risk associated with its securities lending program with its custodian, RBC Investor Services Trust, as its lending agent.
+Security lending may result in credit exposure in the event that the counterparty to the transaction is unable to fulfill its contractual obligations.
+The risk is managed by the receipt of collateral and the use of a counterparty whose credit worthiness is considered sufficient based on the Company's evaluation.
+The Company had exposure to securities lending arrangements at December 31, 2013 of approximately \$19,342,000 (2012 - \$14,651,000).
 There was no significant exposure to credit risk to other receivable balances because of their short-term nature.